Our Lady of Placeres Church: History

-The Virgin of Our Lady of the Placeres was venerated in this place since the Middle Ages because it was dangerous for sailors.
+Our Lady of Placeres was venerated in this place since the Middle Ages because it was dangerous for sailors.
 Ships were warned by a lantern which also served to indicate the jurisdictional waters of Pontevedra.
-Our Lady of the Placeres helped to overcome the difficulties encountered in crossing the bar of the port.
-On the other hand, the troops of the corsair Francis Drake did not manage to cross this sandbar located in Lourizán, a fact that the inhabitants of Pontevedra interpreted as a defence of the city by this Virgin.
+Our Lady of Placeres helped to overcome the difficulties encountered in crossing the bar of the port.
+On the other hand, the troops of the corsair Francis Drake did not manage to cross this sandbar located in Lourizán, a fact that the inhabitants of Pontevedra interpreted as a defence of the city by the Virgin.

-In the eighties of the 19th century, the priest of Lourizán, Marcial Sineiro, in view of the deterioration of the old parish church, approached the city council of Pontevedra and the archbishop of Santiago de Compostela to ask for help in building a new church, a request that was rejected due to a lack of economic resources.
+In the 1880s, the priest of Lourizán, Marcial Sineiro, in view of the deterioration of the old parish church, approached the city council of Pontevedra and the archbishop of Santiago de Compostela to ask for help in building a new church, a request that was rejected due to a lack of economic resources.
 The priest, supported by the neighbours, approached Eugenio Montero Ríos, a member of the Spanish Parliament, to ask him to intervene with the Ministry of Grace and Justice so that the State would approve the construction of the new church.
 Montero Rios intervened before the Ministry and also donated part of the land he owned near the sandbank.
 The project was entrusted to the architect Domingo Sesmero and the work was awarded at a cost of over 72,000 pesetas.

 The first stone of the church was laid on 10 May 1887 and the work was completed on 19 November 1888.
-In recognition of the fact that the work is due to his initiative and protection, the mortal remains of Eugenio Montero Ríos, benefactor of the church, and his wife, Avelina Villegas Budiños, rest in a pantheon inside the church, in the left-hand chapel next to the altar of Our Lady of Pleasures (formerly known as the Virgin of Quitapesares).
+In recognition of the fact that the work is due to his initiative and protection, the mortal remains of Eugenio Montero Ríos, benefactor of the church, and his wife, Avelina Villegas Budiños, rest in a pantheon inside the church, in the left-hand chapel next to the altar of Our Lady of Placeres (formerly known as the Virgin of Quitapesares).